MarcoMengoli/marcomengoli.github.io/_posts/2016-04-16-opencv-intro.md

 We need to do the same thing for the **Release** directory too, with the only difference that consists in omitting the **d** letter at the end of each **Additional Dependencies** library (**d** is only for debug).

-Doing there operations, we have created two properties files which we can load into every new project without specifying those properties every time.
+Doing these operations, we have created two properties files.
+We can load those files into every new project without specifying all the properties every time.